Sadasiva20/Todolist/README.md

 Project Description

 The To-Do List App is designed to help users manage their tasks efficiently.
-It leverages **React** for building the user interface, Node.js with Express.js for the backend, and Tailwind CSS for fast, responsive styling.
+It leverages **React** for building the user interface, Node.js and Tailwind CSS for fast, responsive styling.
 The app uses Remix for dynamic routing and improved server-side rendering (SSR), optimizing performance and providing an excellent developer experience.

 Key Features:
 Add Tasks: Users can easily add new tasks to their to-do list.